 Compound-specific isotope analysis (CSIA) of sedimentary material offers advantages over these methods: Isotope ratios of individual compounds can be more resistant to diagenesis than those of bulk materials, and have the further advantages of deriving from more constrainable sources.
 This last characteristic permits analysis of material from integrative depositional environments.
-In marine N biogeochemistry, subaqueous sediments that collect and bury organic compounds in time series deposits are widely used for paleoenvironmental reconstruction (Junium et al., 2011; Meyers, 1997).
+In marine N biogeochemistry, subaqueous sediments that collect and bury organic compounds in time series deposits are widely used for paleoenvironmental reconstruction (Junium et al., 2011;Meyers, 1997).
 Soils likewise accumulate organic material over time, though not perfectly analogously to subaqueous systems.

-15 The ideal characteristic compound for CSIA reconstruction of δ15N{leaf} in soil is N-rich, produced only above-ground, and retains the primary δ15N of plant leaves.
+The ideal characteristic compound for CSIA reconstruction of $\delta^{15}N{leaf}$ in soil is N-rich, produced only above-ground, and retains the primary $\delta^{15}N$ of plant leaves.
 We suggest that degradation products of the chlorophyll molecule (chlorins) meet all the above criteria.
-Chlorins derive from chlorophyll through processes of senescence, decomposition, diagenesis, and grazing (Keely, 2006; Treibs, 1936).
-They have been successfully extracted from plants, litter, organic soil layers, sediments, and coal deposits (Kennicutt et al., 1992; Sanger, 1971a; Hodgson et al., 1968; Bidigare et al., 1991; Dilcher et al., 1970), but have not previously been sought in mineral soil horizons.
+Chlorins derive from chlorophyll through processes of senescence, decomposition, diagenesis, and grazing (Keely, 2006;Treibs, 1936).
+They have been successfully extracted from plants, litter, organic soil layers, sediments, and coal deposits (Kennicutt et al., 1992;Sanger, 1971;Hodgson et al., 1968;Bidigare et al., 1991;Dilcher et al., 1970), but have not previously been sought in mineral soil horizons.

-δ^{15} N of chlorophyll and chlorins derived from algal pigments deposited in sediments have been used to infer N cycling processes in aquatic systems (Higgins et al., 2010; Sachs and Repeta, 1999; Enders et al., 2008; Tyler et al., 2010), both as combined chloropigment fractions and individual pigment compounds (Higgins et al., 2010; Kusch et al., 2010).
-Several studies have shown that the $\delta^{15}N$ of plant chlorophyll reflects bulk foliar $\delta^{15}N$ with a smaller offset than that between algal chlorophyll and bulk algal $\delta^{15}N$ (Chikaraishi et al., 2005; Bidigare et al., 1991; Kennicutt et al., 1992), but $\delta^{15}N$ has not previously been measured on chlorins extracted from decomposed plants, terrestrial organic matter, or soil.
-The behavior of chlorophyll a degradation products and their $\delta^{15}N$ values along the leaf-soil continuum, and any environmental effects such as climate on isotope offsets, are also unknown.
+$\delta^{15}N$ of chlorins derived from algal pigments deposited in sediments have been used to infer N cycling processes in aquatic systems (Higgins et al., 2010; Sachs and Repeta, 1999; Enders et al., 2008; Tyler et al., 2010), as the biological offset in algae is relatively well-constrained (Higgins et al., 2011; Sachs et al., 1999).
+Several studies have shown that the $\delta^{15}N$ of plant chlorophyll retains a bulk foliar δ^{15} N signature with an even smaller offset (Chikaraishi et al., 2005;Bidigare et al., 1991; Kennicutt et al., 1992), but landscape effects such as climate on this offset have not been explored.

+δ^{15} N has not previously been measured on chlorins extracted from decomposed plants, terrestrial organic matter, or soil, and the behavior of chlorophyll a degradation products and their δ^{15} N values along the leaf-soil continuum is yet to be explored.
+Understanding the fate of pheo a and δ^{15} N of pheo a is essential; this will determine whether systematic or non-systematic effects confound its utility as a paleo-tool.

-Here we examine chlorin fractions for the presence of individual compounds in sufficient abundance for isotopic analysis.
-Pheophytin a (pheo a) is a chlorin previously found in greater relative abundance than any other in organic soils and litter (Sanger, 1971a; Gorham and Sanger, 1967), and is therefore of particular interest.
-We next examine $\delta^{15}N$ of abundant chlorins in leaves, litter, and soil and compare values to bulk foliar sources to evaluate potential use of the compound as a proxy for past terrestrial foliar δ^{15} N. For a chlorin to be a useful foliar δ^{15} N proxy in the terrestrial environment, we hypothesize two conditions: First, it must persist in quantities sufficient for isotopic analysis.
-Second, it must record the δ^{15} N value of the leaves it derived from.
-To meet this second condition, the chlorin δ^{15} N must retain foliar δ^{15} N with at most a constrainable isotopic offset, independent of environmental conditions and throughout the processes of biosynthesis, senescence, and decomposition.
+Here we examine δ^{15} N of pheo a pools in leaves, litter, and soil and compare values to bulk foliar sources to evaluate this compound as a proxy for past terrestrial N cycling.
+For chlorins to be a useful foliar δ^{15} N proxy in the terrestrial environment, we hypothesize two conditions.
+First, they must persist in quantities sufficient for isotopic analysis.
+Second, they must retain the δ^{15} N value of the leaves they derived from, with at most a constrainable isotopic offset, throughout the processes of biosynthesis, senescence, and decomposition--regardless of changes in environmental conditions.

 We evaluate these hypotheses on the natural climate gradient of Kohala Mountain, on the Big Island of Hawaii.
 These ecosystems are well suited for testing questions about relationships between climate, biogeochemistry, and the preservation or degradation of organic compounds.
-Relatively low plant diversity and broad environmental niches permit comparison of the bulk and compound-specific δ^{15} N of leaves, litter, and soil, of similar grassland communities in sites ranging widely in climate and δ^{15} N, to investigate patterns of deviation of compound-specific values from bulk values.
+Relatively low plant diversity and broad environmental niches permit comparison of the bulk and compound-specific δ^{15} N of leaves, litter, and soil, of similar grassland communities in sites ranging widely in climate and $\delta^{15}N$, to investigate patterns of deviation of compound-specific values from bulk values.